SalomeMM/Bookstore-react/README.md

 - AJAX
 - JSON

-Third project of the "Full Stack Web Development with JavaScript and MERN" bootcamp at Ubiqum Code Academy: https://ubiqum.com/programs/web-development-with-javascript-program/
+Fourth project of the "Full Stack Web Development with JavaScript and MERN" bootcamp at Ubiqum Code Academy: https://ubiqum.com/programs/web-development-with-javascript-program/

 _______________________________________________